MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/ListStore.md

   * Int $position; row position to insert the new row, or -1 to append after existing rows

-  * ...; the rest are pairs of column number and value
+  * Int $column, $value, ...; the rest are pairs of column number and value

 gtk_list_store_prepend
 ----------------------